Kilwa Kisiwani: Preservation

-In 2004, Kilwa Kisiwani was inscribed on UNESCO's List of World Heritage in Danger.
+In 2004, Kilwa Kisiwani was inscribed in UNESCO's List of World Heritage in Danger.
 There is a serious rapid deterioration of the archaeological and monumental heritage of these two islands due to various agents like erosion and vegetation.
 The eastern section of the Palace of Husuni Kubwa, for example, is progressively disappearing.
-The damage to the soil caused by rainwater wash is accentuating the risks of the collapse of the remaining structures on the edge of the cliff.
+The damage to the soil caused by rainwater wash is accentuating the risks of collapse of the remaining structures on the edge of the cliff.
 The vegetation that proliferates on the cliff has limited the progression of the rain-wash effect but causes the break-up of the masonry structures.
 A team of CHAM volunteers ensured the protection of the ancient city between 2001 and 2007.

 The World Monuments Fund included Kilwa on its 2008 Watch List of 100 Most Endangered Sites, and since 2008 has been supporting conservation work on various buildings.
 In 2014 it was removed from the list.